Imagraph 瞼内映像投影装置

 Cinematographer: Kai Fukubayashi

-Engineer: Goki Muramoto, Takeru Kobayashi, Takuto Arizumi, Minori Manabe
+Engineer: Goki Muramoto, Takeru Kobayashi, Takuto Arizumi, Minori Manabe, Joichiro Nogi

 INAMI MONNAI LAB, RESEARCH CENTER FOR ADVANCED SCIENCE AND TECHNOLOGY (RCAST), THE UNIVERSITY OF TOKYO